Cost of equity declined in India

-New Delhi, May 27 (IANS) The India Cost of Capital Survey 2021 concludes that in line with the falling interest rates, the cost of equity in India has declined since EY's last cost of capital survey in 2017.
+New Delhi: The India Cost of Capital Survey 2021 concludes that in line with the falling interest rates, the cost of equity in India has declined since EY's last cost of capital survey in 2017.

 The EY-NSE report encapsulates views of around 200 respondents from the corporate India, spread across different sectors and company sizes.